inloox-dev/inloox-api-examples-v11/README.md

 The referenced NugetPackage (https://www.nuget.org/packages/InLoox.PM.Domain.Model.Public/) contains models for all relevant entites.

 ## Custom fields
-Retrieval of custom fields values is also possible for Project, TaskItem and TimeEntry currently.
+Retrieval of custom fields values is also possible for Project, TaskItem, Budget, LineItem and TimeEntry currently.
 Therefor use the ODataEndpoints:
-DynamicProject, DynamicTaskItem, DynamicTimeEntry
-To retrieve the custom field values you need to extend the Custom\*.cs files in the Models subfolder.
+DynamicProject, DynamicTaskItem, DynamicBudget, DynamicLineItem, DynamicTimeEntry To retrieve the custom field values you need to extend the Custom\*.cs files in the Models subfolder.

 ## Paging and filtering